 All is not well with the clean energy transition.
-Positive commentary on the progress of the transition is frustrating.
-2017 saw a 2% rise in global carbon emissions, and the concentration of CO2 has surpassed 400 ppm for the first time in several million years.
+At this stage positive commentary on the transition is dangerous.
+2017 saw a 2% rise in global carbon emissions, with the concentration of CO2 passing 400 ppm for the first time in several million years.

-This post highlights four reasons why the clean energy transition is failing.
+This post highlights four reasons why progress of the clean energy transition is slow.
 All four reflect the experience of previous transitions.
 All four are unwelcome.

 The Four Inconvenient Truths of Energy Transitions

-Energy transitions are key to the development of civilization.
-Muscle and wood powered our early days – today we burn coal and gas to drive turbines, oil to drive cars and can harness the nuclear energy of celestial bodies.
+Energy transitions drive the development of civilization.
+Muscle and wood powered our early days; today we use coal and gas to drive turbines, oil to enable global transportation and can harness the nuclear energy of celestial bodies.
 Now we are moving toward clean and smart technologies; wind turbines, solar panels, energy storage and data driven optimization.

-The fourth truth is one in which the clean energy transition is departing from previous transitions
+And one in which the clean energy transition is departing from previous transitions - enabling new utility

-The First Inconvenient Truth – energy transitions are slow (and getting slower)
+The First Inconvenient Truth - Energy transitions are slow

 There are two reasons for the slowing down.
 As the absolute size of our energy consumption increases, the relative effect of adding more is smaller.
-The massive growth in global energy consumption means that effort today has a smaller relative effect than it would have in the past.
+The massive growth in global energy consumption means that effort today has a smaller relative effect than in the past.

-Second, the technical challenges of using the new energy source increase.
-Moving from wood to coal was a reasonably easy transition - both are solid fuels that can be transported, handled and burnt using similar techniques.
+Second, technical challenges increase.
+Moving from wood to coal was an easy transition - both are solid fuels that can be transported, handled and burnt using similar techniques.
 Using oil required building a massive global upstream and downstream infrastructure, cars and roads to drive on.
-Using gas required the development of gas turbines – one of the most complex machines humanity has ever created.
+Gas turbines and nuclear power are some of the most complex machines ever built.

 What this means for the clean energy transition - it’s going to take a long time.

-Of the four truths, this is the most inconvenient.
-As civilization progresses we increase both the amount and quality of energy we use.
+This is the most inconvenient of the four truths.
+Each transition increases the amount and quality of energy we use.
 But each time we transition we don’t replace old energy sources - we add new energy sources on top.
-Older technologies take a long time to go away.
-We are still building coal-fired generators today and are recklessly likely to for a long time.
+Older fuels take a long time to go away.
+We are still building coal-fired generation today and are recklessly likely to for a long time.

-Figure 1 below shows the history of US primary fuel consumption.
-Note how US coal consumption has continued to rise all the way through to the start of the 21st century.
-Each energy transition has not displaced coal.
-Instead newer fuels add to existing coal consumption.
-Coal consumption has also continued to increase.
+Figure 1 shows the history of US primary fuel consumption.
+US coal consumption has risen all the way through to the start of the 21st century.
+Each new fuel has not displaced coal, instead they add to an existing and increasing coal consumption.

-Improvements in core technology, building of supply chains and know-how mean that older technologies are often efficient, cheap to build and cheap to maintain.
-A technology having a track record of performance and lifecycle cost also makes it more attractive for investors.
+Improvements in technology, building of supply chains and know-how mean that mature technologies are often efficient, cheap to build and cheap to maintain.
+Having a track record of economic performance also makes older technologies more attractive to investors.

 What this means for the clean energy transition - fossil fuels aren’t going away.

-The Third Inconvenient Truth – energy transitions are sequential and high variance (especially on small scales)
+The Third Inconvenient Truth - Energy transitions are sequential and high variance

-The dependence doing the right things in the right order means progress is not guaranteed.
+The dependence on doing the right things in the right order means progress is not guaranteed.
 Variance in causes in conditions combined with path dependency creates different energy systems all around the world.
-Coal dominated China, nuclear powered France and hydro blessed New Zealand show that energy systems evolve very differently.
+Coal dominated China, nuclear powered France and hydro blessed New Zealand show that energy systems are not homogeneous.

-The inevitability of technological progress in the economics of wind & solar is sometimes confused with the inevitability deploying wind & solar.
-The reality is that even as clean technology improves, there is no guarantee that our energy system will decarbonize.
+Don’t confuse the inevitability of technological progress in the economics of wind & solar with the inevitability of high wind & solar penetrations.

 What this means for the clean energy transition - there is no guarantee things will move in the correct way.

-The first three truths are ways in which the clean transition will be like the past.
-The final truth is a reality of the clean energy transition that moves against past trends.
+The first three truths are ways in which this clean transition will be like the past.
+This final truth is a reality of the clean energy transition that moves against the past.

-Coal enabled a revolution in manufacturing, oil & gas enabled revolutions in transportation.
-Energy transitions enable new utility by using higher quality fuels.
+Historical energy transitions have enabled new utility by using higher quality fuels.
 One measurement of energy quality is energy density - how much energy we can squeeze into a given mass or volume.

-It is interesting that historical transitions have taken us from solids to liquids to gases.
-Volumetric energy density (MJ/m3) can be as important as energy density on a mass basis (MJ/kg).
 It’s difficult to compare renewables with fossil fuels on an energy density basis as renewables don’t consume fuel.
-Yet it is evident that water, sunlight and wind are less dense forms of energy than burning oil or gas.
+Yet it is evident that water, sunlight and wind are powered by less dense forms of energy than burning oil or gas.

-Even if we ignore that clean technologies reverse the energy density trend, the electricity generated by clean technologies is still the same as what a gas turbine generates today.
+Even if we ignore that clean technologies reverse the energy density trend, the electricity generated by clean technologies is no different from what is supplied on the grid today.
 The clean energy transition lacks a killer app.

-We aren’t getting any major new form of utility – only a cleaner version of what we already have.
-The cleaner nature of wind & solar are still worth working and paying for.
-But we are without a key driving force that helped to power previous transitions - the driving force of people wanting to heat their homes, power factories and fly around the globe.
+We are getting cleaner electricity but no major new form of utility.
+We are without a key driving force that helped to power previous transitions - the driving force of people wanting to heat their homes, power factories and fly around the globe.

-The only thing that comes to mind is the role that inverter based renewables & storage can play using grid services such as fast frequency response.
-It’s becoming clear that inverters are actually superior to synchronous generators in providing these services.
-However this is a minor advantage compared to the coal fired revolution of manfuacturing and the oil fired revolution in mobility.
+One hope is the role that inverter based renewables & storage can play supporting the grid in services such as fast frequency response.
+Projects like Tesla’s South Australian battery are outperforming synchronous generators in providing these services.
+Is this enough to be compared with the coal fired revolutions in manufacturing or the oil & gas fired revolutions in mobility?

 What this means for the clean energy transition - a key driving force that powered previous transitions won’t be helping this time.